ElfSundae/AVDemo/README.md

 Note: The sample has been developed for iPhones 4S and above/iPods with 4-inch display and iPads.
 These developed transitions are not supported on simulator.

+### AVLoupe

+This sample demonstrates how to use multiple synchronized AVPlayerLayer instances, associated with a single AVPlayer, to efficiently produce non-trivial presentation of timed visual media.
+Using just one AVPlayer this sample demonstrates how you can display the same video in multiple AVPlayerLayers simultaneously.
+With minimal code you can create very customized and creative forms of video display.
+As an example, this sample demonstrates an interactive loupe, or magnifying glass, for video playback.
+This is similar to features that you might have used in iPhoto and Aperture.

+This sample was explored in the WWDC 2012 session 517: Real-Time Media Effects and Processing during Playback. <https://developer.apple.com/library/ios/samplecode/AVLoupe/>

 ### VideoEditing-Final2

 From [AVFoundation Tutorial: Adding Overlays and Animations to Videos](http://www.raywenderlich.com/30200/avfoundation-tutorial-adding-overlays-and-animations-to-videos)